How Many Kids Do Kate Middleton And Prince William Have?

 — Daily Star (@Daily_Star) May 6, 2019

-Many members of the Royal Family in recent history have been one of only two children born to their parents.
+Many members of the royal family in recent history have been one of only two children born to their parents.
 Prince William and Prince Harry, for example, fit the textbook definition of “an heir and a spare.”
 Similarly, Queen Elizabeth was one of only two children, herself and Princess Margaret.
 All four of Queen Elizabeth’s children also only had two children.

 However, there are also exceptions to the rule.
-Queen Elizabeth, for example, had four children (Prince Charles, Princess Anne, Prince Andrew and Prince Edward), not two, as noted in the previous paragraph.
+Queen Elizabeth, for example, had four children (Prince Charles, Princess Anne, Prince Andrew, and Prince Edward), not two, as noted in the previous paragraph.
 Elizabeth’s father, George VI, was one of six children.

 And of course, William and Kate, with their three children, are exceptions to the heir-and-a-spare rule.
 So the fact that William and Kate have three children, instead of just two, is slightly unusual but not shockingly so.